jvd10/Chem-Detectron2/README.md

 Main approach uses a RCNN type model to directly predict individual atom and bond locations, and constructs molecules from those.

-## Installation
+## Installation & Setup

 This is setup on Ubuntu 18.04 + torch 1.7.1 + cuda 11.0

-Use the following to install all dependencies:
+1. Use the following to install all dependencies:
 ```bash
 bash setup.sh
 ```
+2. Create Folders:
+    - Create a images/ folder inside data/
+    - Create train/ and dev/ folders inside images/ folder

 ## Usage